gourav8jain/react_gemini-quiz/DEPLOYMENT.md

 ## How It Works

-- The GitHub Action creates a `.env` file during build with your API key from secrets
+- The GitHub Action creates a `.env` file during build with your API keys from secrets
-- The built app includes the API key in the JavaScript bundle
+- The built app includes the API keys in the JavaScript bundle
+- The app tries Gemini API first, then falls back to OpenAI if Gemini fails
 - GitHub Pages serves the static files
-- Your app works perfectly with the Gemini API!
+- Your app works perfectly with both AI services!

 ## Security Note

-The API key is only included in the built JavaScript bundle, not in your source code.
+The API keys are only included in the built JavaScript bundle, not in your source code.
 This is a common pattern for client-side applications that need API access.
+The app will automatically try Gemini first and fall back to OpenAI if needed.